-The purchase and holding of our common units involves various risks.
-You should carefully consider the risk described below and each of the risks described in the section entitled "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2011, filed with the SEC on February 27, 2012, as such factors may be updated from time to time in our periodic filings with the SEC, which are accessible on the SEC's website at www.sec.gov, and all of the other information included or incorporated by reference in this prospectus when acquiring or holding our common units.
+The exchange of your KKR Group Partnership Units for our common units and the acquisition of our common units from the subsequent sale and transfer of such units involves various risks.
+You should carefully consider each of the risks described in the section entitled "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2010, filed with the SEC on March 7, 2011 and in our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2011, filed with the SEC on May 5, 2011, and June 30, 2011, filed with the SEC on August 4, 2011, as such factors may be updated from time to time in our periodic filings with the SEC, which are accessible on the SEC's website at www.sec.gov, and all of the other information included or incorporated by reference in this prospectus when exchanging your KKR Group Partnership Units for our common units and acquiring our common units from the subsequent sale and transfer of such units.